LEE-jm96/LEE-jm96/README.md

 # Hi there 👋
 ## Welcome to my github 💬
 ### I am Jungmin.
 Nice to meet you.
-I'm studying front-end web developer from korea.
+I'm studying front-end web development from korea.
 Have a nice day!! 😄

 <!--
 **LEE-jm96/LEE-jm96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.